 Study 1 investigates the link between consumer knowledge and explicit endorsements in the field.
-Using actual consumer purchase data and more than 1,000 product reviews, we examine whether less experienced consumers are more likely to explicitly recommend products.
+Using actual consumer purchase data, and over 1,000 product reviews, we examine whether less experienced consumers are more likely to explicitly recommend products.

 Data and Method